harshraj1695/portfolio1/README.md

 ### Contact Me

 The **Contact Me** page provides a contact form for users to reach out.
-Although the form is not connected to a backend, it allows users to:
+The form is connected with a spreadsheet, it allows users to:
 - Enter their full name, email address, mobile number, and subject.
 - Write a message.
-- Submit the form (without backend functionality, submissions won't be processed).
+- Submit the form.

 ## Technologies Used